Stop Believing These Winter Maintenance Myths

-Don't believe everything you hear or read.
-Understanding these 7 maintenance misconceptions will help you be better prepared for winter this year.
+Don't believe everything you hear.
+Understanding these seven maintenance misconceptions will help you be better prepared for winter this year.

-This used to be true, but today’s best latex paints can be applied in temperatures as low as just a few degrees above freezing.
-If in doubt about a particular type of latex paint, read the label to double-check.
+This used to be true, but today’s best latex paints can be applied in temperatures as low as a few degrees above freezing.
+If in doubt about a particular type of latex paint, read the label.
 Today’s top 100 percent acrylic latex paints are usually quite cold-tolerant.

 This may or may not be true, depending on where you live and on the technical specifications for your vehicle.
-The fact is, if you dig deep into your owner’s manual, you’ll often find that the ideal viscosity of motor oil differs from season to season.
+If you dig deep into your owner’s manual, you’ll often find that the ideal viscosity of motor oil differs from season to season.

 While you can use one type of multi-grade motor oil all year in any vehicle, investigate changing grades if your region has more than a 100 degree spread from winter lows to summer highs.

 Modern Cars Don’t Need Rustproofing

 This myth is true only if you intend to sell your new vehicle after a few years, and don’t care about the environmental costs of a vehicle that needs to be junked sooner than necessary.